 In short, Spaceballs is a hilarious series of gags, both verbal and visual, wrapped about a spoof of Star Wars.
-And, the spoofs are fast and furious, that will make any Star Wars fan smile.
+And, the spoofs are fast and furious.
+They’ll make any Star Wars fan smile.
 But, the parodying doesn’t stop there!
-Film making, merchandising, and numerous cultural items are mocked mercilessly … and hilariously.
+Film making, merchandising, and numerous cultural items are mocked mercilessly … And hilariously.

 It should be said that the acting is wonderful, funny, and well-done.
 The sets, special effects, and film making are all excellent.
 Spaceballs is one of Mel Brooks’ movies that I can recommend unreservedly.
 There’s no gross humor, women popping out of their costumes, etc. It’s just non-stop humor — enjoy!

 - Mel Brooks (Dracula: Dead and Loving It) … President Skroob / Yogurt